 1 Where do you live?

-We live in a bright modern house with garden in Crieff, Perthshire, in central Scotland.
-We have 3 guest rooms: 1 double, 1 twin and 1 single.
-There is a study room for lessons and homework, and plenty of room to relax.
+We live in a bright house with garden in Crieff, Perthshire, in central Scotland.
+We have 3 guest rooms: 1 double, 1 twin and 1 single (they are not en-suite).
+There is plenty of room to relax in the sitting room and conservatory.

 2 How do I get there?

 You can fly to Edinburgh (preferred) or Glasgow airport.
-We can then pick you up from there (a charge applies), or you can take the train to Dunblane railway station from Edinburgh or Glasgow (free pick up).
+We can then pick you up from there (a charge applies), or you can take the train to Dunblane railway station from Edinburgh or Glasgow.
 Or you may choose to drive – under 1.5 hours from both airports.

 3 What is Crieff like?

 Crieff is an attractive small town in central Scotland, 30 kms from the historic cities of Stirling and Perth, and 90 kms from Edinburgh.
 Crieff is on the edge of the Scottish Highlands, and is surrounded by beautiful, green and hilly countryside with woods and lakes.

 Central Scotland played an important part in Scottish history, and we have plenty of historic sites.

 If you want to see the famous Scottish hills, lochs and castles, and to enjoy the great outdoors, Crieff makes an excellent base.
 The town has a beautiful park and some attractive walks, in the hills or along the river.
 It has shops, cafes and restaurants, and a leisure centre with swimming pool.
 And it has a well known hotel, Crieff Hydro, which offers a large number of outdoor activities for adults and children, e.g. 4×4 driving, horse-riding, shooting, and watersports on the loch, as well as a luxurious spa.
 And 3 excellent golf courses, which welcome visitors.
 The local Highland Games (Crieff Highland Gathering) at the end of August is one of the best in Scotland.
 We are very close to the famous Gleneagles Golf Course.

 4 When should I come?